How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 1. Customer Satisfaction Score (CSAT)

-The Customer Satisfaction Score (CSAT) is a metric that measures the satisfaction of customers with the products, services, or interactions provided by your coaching, consulting, or training business.
+The Customer Satisfaction Score (CSAT) is a metric that measures the satisfaction of customers with the products, services, or interactions provided by your health & wellness practice.

 How is CSAT calculated?